napit-apps/mehrwert/_i18n/en/_posts/2025-03-11-embodied-carbon-3.md

 ---
 layout: post
-title: Embodied carbon - the lifecycle of a data center and its carbon footprint
+title: How software influences the useful life of hardware
 cover: cover.jpg
 type: "Blog-Post"
 datum:  "14.03.2025"
 post_image: "/assets/images/blog/2023-11-13-nachhaltige-softwareentwicklung.jpg"
 tags: "#green-coding, #nachhaltigkeit"
 categories: en posts
-author: "Alina, Marcel"
+author: "Alina"
 featured: false
 ---

 In this third and final edition of our article series on *Embodied Carbon*, we turn our focus to an often overlooked aspect of digital infrastructure: **the CO₂ emissions of an entire data center over its lifecycle**.
 While many sustainability efforts concentrate on the **operational phase**, significant emissions arise **already during the construction phase** and through hardware production.
-In this article, we analyze the **environmental impact of a data center from construction through operation to decommissioning** – and highlight **strategies that can help reduce emissions**.
-All figures are supported by sources to ensure a well-founded assessment.
+You can find the second part of the series on embodied carbon [here](https://mehrwert.tech/embodied-carbon-2).

 ## **Construction Phase: A Frequently Underestimated Emission Factor**

 The **construction of a data center** is one of the most emission-intensive phases of its lifecycle.
 Materials such as **steel, concrete, and aluminum** cause high **CO₂ emissions during production and transportation**.
 The main environmental impacts stem from:

-- **Concrete Production:** Concrete is responsible for **about 8% of global CO₂ emissions**, primarily due to the **energy-intensive cement production process**. [[Andrew, R. M., 2019]](https://essd.copernicus.org/articles/11/1675/2019/)
+- **Concrete Production:** Concrete is responsible for **about 8% of global CO₂ emissions**, primarily due to the **energy-intensive cement production process**. [[Andrew, R. M., 2019]](https://essd.copernicus.org/articles/11/1675/2019/) The construction of a medium-sized data center can require several thousand tons of concrete, depending on the size and construction method.
+Since the production of one ton of cement generates an average of 0.6 to 0.9 tons of CO₂, this results in CO₂ emissions of several thousand tons.
 - **Steel Production:** Producing **one ton of steel emits roughly 1.5 tons of CO₂**. [[acatech, 2024]](https://dechema.de/Themen/Studien%2Bund%2BPositionspapiere/2024%2B03%2BH2%2BKompass/_/H2K_IND_Stahl.pdf) Data centers use **large quantities of steel** for both the building structure and **server racks**.
 For example, there are approximately **266,000 server racks** in German data centers. [[Umweltbundesamt, 2010]](https://www.umweltbundesamt.de/sites/default/files/medien/461/publikationen/4037.pdf) The **CO₂ emissions per ton of steel** vary considerably depending on the **production method**.
 While traditional methods generate high emissions, new technologies such as the **use of green hydrogen** could significantly improve the balance.
 These approaches, however, are still in the **development phase** and require **high energy input**. [[DWV, 2021]](https://dwv-info.de/wp-content/uploads/2023/04/20210616-EP-Gruener-Stahl-min-1.pdf)
 - **Aluminum Processing:** **Aluminum has a high energy density** during production but is widely used in data centers due to its **light weight** and **corrosion resistance**. **Producing one ton of primary aluminum emits on average 11.5 tons of CO₂.** The exact figure may vary depending on the **production method** and **energy source**.
 Aluminum production is particularly energy-intensive, as the **extraction from bauxite** requires vast amounts of electricity. [[International Aluminium Institute, 2018]](https://international-aluminium.org/wp-content/uploads/2021/08/CF-Good-Guidance-v1-2018.pdf)
 - **Energy Consumption During Construction:** The **construction phase** demands **large quantities of electrical energy** for machinery, transportation, and the assembly of IT infrastructure.
 Since most **construction equipment runs on fossil fuels**, significant **CO₂ emissions** are generated – especially from **diesel-powered excavators, cranes, and concrete mixers**.